elifesciences/tech-team/incidents/2020-05-20-seach-writes-failing.md

 ## Stabilization Steps

 - Marketing halted the sending of the eToc message, but 13k already sent.
-- Cleared space on full drive, by overwriting a log file.
+- Cleared space on full drive, by overwriting a log file that had grown rather large.

 ```
 root@prod--search:/var/log/elasticsearch# echo > elasticsearch.log